 What is SAMRUM?

-A personality test for the whole family – and a tool for understanding each other better.
-Everyone takes an age-adapted test and gets a free profile.
+A conversation tool for families who want to understand each other better.
+Everyone answers privately in an age-adapted test and gets a free profile.
 From there, you can buy reports about the relationships that matter.

 Start alone, invite later